defineCommand()

 Section titled “required”- Type:

-When true, the argument must be provided.
+When set, the argument must be provided.
+Omit to keep the argument optional.

 default